elviejo79/stake-pool-operator/docs/stake_pool_operator_how_to.md

 ## 1.3 Software (Jormungandr)

-Latest version of jormungandr and jcli.
+Latest version of Jormungandr and JCLI.
 Just follow along in the next section.
 Or check the [repository](https://github.com/input-output-hk/jormungandr/releases).

 <a id="start-jormungandr-node"></a>

 # 2. Start Jormungandr node

-In the following steps we will downloading, configure and start the jormungandr node.
+In the following steps we will downloading, configure and start the Jormungandr node.
 Note: If you have any issues while installing Jormungandr and JCLI, please refer to our support portal [macOS/Linux instructions](https://iohk.zendesk.com/hc/en-us/articles/360036898153).

-<a id="org8b446f4"></a>
+<a id="org879ff2b"></a>

 ## 2.1 Find the latest version of the testnet

-You can find the configuration paratemers [here](https://hydra.iohk.io/job/Cardano/iohk-nix/jormungandr-deployment/latest-finished/download/1/index.html) Select the one for Incentivized testnet and download the appropriate version of jormungandr from GitHub.
+You can find the configuration parameters [here](https://hydra.iohk.io/job/Cardano/iohk-nix/jormungandr-deployment/latest-finished/download/1/index.html) Select the one for Incentivized testnet and download the appropriate version of Jormungandr from GitHub.

 <a id="download-jormungandr-from-github"></a>